Where citrus trees once filled Belvedere’s Orangerie with colour, it’s now international art that brightens the building.

 The Orangerie itself

 The long Orangery (German: Orangerie) outbuilding at the bottom of Belvedere’s privy garden was an architectural marvel when first completed in 1714.
+It could house citrus trees all year round, which is quite a feat in a country than can have 35° in summer and -15° in winter.

 Inside today’s Orangery is a modern museum gallery showing a temporary art exhibition.

-If you don’t look too carefully left or right, that view pretty much takes you back to the 18th century: it’s just gardens and façades – no cars, satellite dishes or pylons to tear you back into the 21st century.
+If you don’t look too carefully left or right, that view pretty much takes you back to the 18th century: it’s just gardens and façades with no cars, satellite dishes or pylons to tear you back into the 21st century.

 Which is also why you need to stand at the main entrance end to see the view.
-If you go a little further down the corridor, then the A1 telecommunication tower pops into view on the skyline (“intolerable” as Prince Eugene might have said, before dispatching a unit of cannon to bring down the eyesore).
+If you go a little further down the corridor, then the A1 telecommunication tower pops up on the skyline (“intolerable” as Prince Eugene might have said, before dispatching a unit of cannon to bring down the eyesore).

 For a nice view of the Orangery itself, simply go into the adjoining gardens, walk up to the first terrace and look back down.